sano-jin/lambda-gt-playground/README.md

 We aim to build the simplest implementation.
 Thus, we may not accept a request for an enhancement.
-However, we appreciate it because it will be helpful in the design and implementation of the _real_ language based on this POC.
+However, we appreciate it because it will be helpful in the design and implementation of the full-fledged language based on this PoC.

 ### Testing